alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > _Note_: This post was substantially rewritten on 2025-12-21.

-In Part 1 we used List<T> to demystify Map vs flatMap, then built Maybe<T> to chain optional steps.
+In Part 1 we used List<T> to go over Map vs flatMap, then built Maybe<T> to chain optional steps.
 Now we shift focus: instead of handling multiple values or optional values, we model fallible outcomes that capture the reason for failure: Result<T, TError>.

 The Result monad allows you to represent a computation's outcome as success or failure, and to sequence computations so failures propagate until handled.

+I use `Result` for failures I *expect* and want to model (validation, not-found, domain rules); I still use exceptions for bugs and “the database is on fire” situations.

 `Result` lets you chain fallible steps without an `if` ladder or `try`/`catch` for expected outcomes: